DandelionSprout/adfilt/.github/README.md

 ## The tools that I use:

 • [Checker for redundant filter entries and for ABP syntaxes](https://web.archive.org/web/20171209102004/https://arestwo.org/famlam/redundantRuleChecker.html), made by Famlam.
 It does however not account for uBO-syntax-specific entries, nor for ABP syntaxes newer than 2017. <br>
 • [Recentmost tool I used to test IP server availability](https://github.com/funilrys/PyFunceble), made by [Funilrys](https://github.com/funilrys).
-(I previously used the _Find dead, redirected and/or parked domains_ tool at https://arestwo.org/famlam/redundantRuleChecker.html to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead). <br>
+(I previously used the _Find dead, redirected and/or parked domains_ tool at [this link](https://web.archive.org/web/20171209102004/https://arestwo.org/famlam/redundantRuleChecker.html) to great effect, but it had a ludicrously long and hardcoded 120sec waiting time before it'd label domains as dead). <br>
 • To create direct addition links that can be linked to on GitHub, I don't use _abp:subscribe_ in the URLs, but instead _subscribe.adblockplus.org_, which works the same way if the addition link has been correctly constructed. <br>
 • To easily create GitCDN links to the lists, in case anyone have list connection problems: [GitHub GitCDN Button](https://greasyfork.org/scripts/373361-github-gitcdn-button) by [mikhoul](https://greasyfork.org/users/3930-mikhoul) <br>
 • To find very similar domains for Hosts files, or to find all domains hosted by specific IP addresses (both IPv4 and IPv6): [SecurityTrails](https://securitytrails.com/) <br>
 • To look for invalidly written entries according to Nano/uBO's syntax: Use Nano Adblocker, set logger to *All*, and resync the lists.
+• To correctly sort IP addresses (which Sublime Text cannot do): [Browserling IP Sort](https://www.browserling.com/tools/ip-sort)

 ### Ways one can use [Sublime Text](https://www.sublimetext.com/) (made by Jon Skinner and Will Bond) to improve his/her filter lists: